-Ryan Gosling’s character in Drive is the darker than some of his other leading roles and also seems to have similar dark style when it comes to his outfits and fashion style in the film. .
-He only does it when he feels it’s necessary.
-Ryan’s character Drive Style still looks good when covered in blood in some scenes in the film.
+Ryan Gosling’s character in Drive is the darker than some of his other leading roles.
+The dark style also seems have influenced his outfits and fashion style in the film.
+Ryan’s character in Drive and style still looks good when covered in blood in some scenes in the film.
 Making it a cool idea for a Halloween outfit.

-There’ is a lot of 80s influence to this movie.
-From the synth-pop music, to the font of the titles, to the wardrobe (complete with gold necklace) of co-star Carey Mulligan.
-It’s nowhere near the awesome blue shawl collar tux Gosling wore to the premier.
+There’ is a lot of 80s influence to this movie from the synth-pop music on the soundtrack, to the retro font of the titles, to the wardrobe.
+It’s nowhere near the chic as the blue shawl collar tux Ryan Gosling wore to the premier of the film.
 Here’s how to steal the style but remember: this isn’t a look that everyone can pull off!
 Although it would make an awesome cosplay or Halloween costume.

-Film will always be a medium that people will look to for fashion advice.
-Whether it’s the effortless cool of protagonists completing monumental tasks to save mankind, or more understated heroes just looking to beat back everyday life – to even still the adversaries who make being bad look oh so good – these characters ultimately become the template for cool.
+Film and movies will always be a medium that people will look to for fashion advice.
+Whether it’s the effortless cool of protagonists completing monumental tasks to save mankind, or more understated heroes just looking to beat back everyday life – these characters ultimately become the template for cool.

 Ryan Gosling’s portrayal of “The Driver” not only rewrote the book on what it meant to be heroic, but people also couldn’t get over just how stylish he and cool he was.
-He wasn’t debonair like James Bond, but he also wasn’t some stock grease monkey.
 In fact, the fashion choices for Gosling’s character had relevance both to the film itself and also predicted several clothing trends that would follow on after film’s release in the years following.

-If you needed any further proof that Drive is one of the most stylish films in the last 25 years, look no further than these examples.
+If you needed any further proof that Drive is one of the most stylish films in the last 25 years, look no further than these wardrobe examples.